New York Attorneys for Concussions from Car Accidents

 - Document your recovery from your concussion, including how it negatively impacts your quality of life

-Finally, see a car accident attorney from Hach & Rose, LLP to learn what next steps are needed to pursue your rights to recover compensation for your concussion injury.
+Finally, see a car accident attorney from Hach & Rose, LLP to learn the next steps to pursue your rights to recover compensation for your concussion injury.

 Recovering Compensation After Suffering a Concussion in a Car Crash

-After you suffered a concussion in a car wreck that wasn’t your fault, you may be eligible for compensation for your injury and other losses.
+You may be eligible for compensation for your injury and other losses after you suffered a concussion in a car wreck that wasn’t your fault.
 You might try to recover money for:

 - Medical expenses, including emergency care and hospitalization, medications, doctor’s appointments, and therapy